Access to Information and Privacy

 Institutions and Organizations

-Between April 1, 2013 to March 31, 2014, the agency received sixty-five (65) consultations under the Access to Information Act.
-Five (5) consultations were carried forward from the previous reporting period.
-Sixty-eight (68) consultations were completed before the end of March.
-Two (2) consultations were carried forward to the next reporting period as they were received at the end of the reporting period under review.
+Between April 1, 2016 to March 31, 2017, the Agency received eighty (80) consultations under the Access to Information Act.
+Three (3) consultations were carried forward from the previous reporting period.
+Seventy-nine (79) consultations were completed before the end of March.
+Four (4) consultations were carried forward to the next reporting period as they were received at the end of the reporting period under review.

 Delegation of authority

-The secretariat acts as a central coordinating point for the processing of information requests received under the access to information.
-As such, the secretariat maintains data banks and keeps statistical records on requests processed.
-Requests are received by the secretariat and forwarded to the appropriate program for retrieval of the requested records.
+The ATIP Office acts as a central coordinating point for the processing of information requests received under the Access to Information.
+As such, it maintains data banks and keeps statistical records on requests processed.
+Requests are received by the ATIP Office and forwarded to the appropriate Program for retrieval of the requested records.
 Program officials retrieve the records and prepare preliminary recommendations concerning their disclosure.
-These recommendations are reviewed by the secretariat.
-The secretariat assesses the application of the act, conducts all necessary consultations with and/or notifications of third parties, and prepares final recommendations for review by the appropriate delegated authority.
-When the final recommendations have been approved by the appropriate delegated authority, the secretariat prepares the records for disclosure.
+These recommendations are reviewed by the Office.
+The ATIP Office assesses the application of the Act, conducts all necessary consultations with and/or notifications of third parties, and prepares final recommendations for review by the appropriate delegated authority.
+When the final recommendations have been approved by the appropriate delegated authority, the Office prepares the records for disclosure.

-To ensure that all employees of the agency are aware of the legislation, awareness sessions are given periodically.
-These sessions provide basic information on the provisions of the Access to Information Act.
+To ensure that all employees of the Agency are aware of the legislation and their obligations, general awareness sessions are also given periodically to provide basic information on the provisions of the Access to Information Act.